Understanding Carbon Credits

 What is an Energy Efficiency Certificate?

-Energy Efficiency Certificates (EECs), or “white tags,” are a tradable environmental commodity that represents an MWh of energy consumption reduced through an energy efficiency activity.
+Energy Efficiency Certificates (EECs), or “white tags,” are a tradable environmental commodity that represents an MWh of energy consumption avoided through an energy efficiency activity.
 Although far less common than RPS compliance RECs, they also serve a compliance function in select US-states and other countries where there are government-mandated quotas for energy savings.
 These mandates are placed on electricity distribution utilities.

 Given the immaturity of the market for EECs and the lack of standardization of methods for these certificates, there is limited information about this option.